 There is a facebook group for the ARFTA: https://www.facebook.com/groups/1443235495936999/

 Or you can send your questions below.

 Any runners over 70 years of age with financial limitations precluding their entry should e-mail me, so that we can work something out.
 This is your day(s) in the sun, and we want to see you here!
-Last year we had 30 starters over the age of 70.
-20 of them logged in excess of 100 miles.
+Last year we had 17 starters the age of 70 and older.
+10 of them logged in excess of 100 miles, three of which were 80 and older!!
+Last year 3 participants went 200 plus.
 However, you do not need to aim for such a lofty goal, if you do not wish.
 It is perfectly all right to just come to share the weekend with your peers.
 What we most want is to see you here.

 If you have any questions about this race, click the button below.

 Hotels/Motels at this exit.

 Within a few miles (Manchester is not that big)

 Join this event and invite your friends on Facebook.

 Please complete the following survey to help us better understand your race experience.